twinfree/CS766-Final_Project/MATLAB/README.md

 tumor segmentation that was trained using the data in {CS766-Final_project/TrainingImages, CS766-Final_project/TrainingLabels} is provided (SegNet2_600epochs.mat).

 segmentImages.m takes a segmentation CNN from the workspace and uses it to segment a stack of 2D radiographs from the workspace.

+Triangulate.m is a script for triangulating the tumors 3D position from the 2D positions on the detector.
+The 2D positions can be calculated from the segmented images using region props.
+In the algorithm, we use siddons ray tracing algorithm to shoot back a ray from the 2D positions on the detectors.
+As the ray travels it votes for each pixel it intersects.
+This is done for the 5 most recent radiographs, and the pixel with the most votes from the 5 rays is chosen as the 3D position.
+An example of this is shown in the final project presentation.